 Once you have installed the drive hardware, you should verify that it is functioning properly before you store your valuable data.
-Switch on the computer.
-For external drives, switch on the drive before you switch on the computer.
+Turn on the system.
+For external drives, turn on the drive before you turn on the system.

-The tape drive will run its Power-On Self Test (POST) which checks all hardware except for the drive head.
-The single character display will present a series of random characters, then become blank (not lit).
+The tape drive will run its POST which checks all hardware except for the drive head.
+The single-character display will present a series of random characters, then become blank (not lit).
 The status light will briefly become solid amber, then become solid green.